amird148/IsaacLab-Tools/README.md

 A good cloud computing service that that used while developing the remote tab features is Vast.ai, using this template here: https://cloud.vast.ai?ref_id=504182&template_id=e25452f60c8fe45d982518bf3c988d94

-The VSCode extension has 3 types of tabs: the File Explorer, the Training tab, and the Remote Instance tab The user can add as many of each tab as they want, enabling multiple parallel training sessions, connecting to multiple different remote machines, etc
+The VSCode extension has 4 types of tabs: the File Explorer, the Training tab, the Remote Instance tab, and the Training Monitor tab.
+The user can add as many of each tab as they want, enabling multiple parallel training sessions, connecting to multiple different remote machines, etc

 File Explorer tabs auto-detects Isaac installations if they exist but the user can manually browse for an installation (the folder simply called "Isaac".
 The user can navigate their Isaac folders, write new scripts, delete files, and even edit files in the extension.